joshicola/tumor_targetting_in_mice/README.md

 microdialysis studies have targeted expected tumor locations without validation.
 Conclusions: The new method offers a streamlined and freely available workflow in 3D slicer to optimize and validate microdialysis probe placement within a murine brain tumor.

+## Data Availability
+For data associated with the paper, please defer to the corresponding author of the paper.